GamerTechUni/gavins-weather-app/README.md

  A weather app that uses data from the Bureau of Meterology to present data in a concise way.
  Written as a part of a school project.

- NOTE: This app is still a work in progress and may break at anytime!
+ NOTE: This app is subject to change and may break at anytime!

  ## Project Description
  The weather app uses data from the Bureau of Meteorology, either through the BOM API, or through other BOM